 White Rock Lake

-Stephanie W.: This popular lake in Dallas is an urban oasis, with a 9-mile running and biking trail around the lake, as well as several playgrounds, picnic areas, bird-watching areas, and kayaks available for rent.
-Added features include the Dallas Arboretum which sits on the lake!
-You and your kids will love getting fresh air, some exercise, and checking out wildlife around the lake.
+This popular lake in Dallas is an urban oasis, with a 9-mile running and biking trail around the lake, as well as several playgrounds, picnic areas, bird-watching areas, and kayaks available for rent.
+The Dallas Arboretum sits on the lake, too.

 Best Buy Teen Tech Center